 Writing specific address and data commands or sequences into the command register initiates device operations.
-Table 5 defines the valid register command sequences.
-Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.
+Table 5 on page 19 defines the valid register command sequences.
+Writing incorrect address and data values or writing them in the improper sequence may place the device in an unknown state.
+A reset command is then required to return the device to reading array data.

 All addresses are latched on the falling edge of WE# or CE#, whichever happens later.
 All data is latched on the rising edge of WE# or CE#, whichever happens first.
-Refer to the appropriate timing diagrams in the "AC Characteristics" section.
+Refer to the appropriate timing diagrams in the AC Characteristics, on page 28 section.